maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

 ## Versions 1.7.15:
- * Added a detection for the "
+ * Added detection for the "This page is lost" and "Oops!
+Something went wrong" messages.

 <details>
   <summary>Earlier versions.</summary>